DS-Meena/Learning-ML/README.md

 # Learning-ML
 This repository is related to ML projects, whose purpose is to learn ML while realizing the concepts.

+## Tricks

+- Matplot Visualization in VS Code

+    VS Code has an interactive window that supports plot visualization.
+Select your code and right-click, then choose "Run Selection/Line in Python Interactive Window".

 ## Always remember virtualenv 🏞️

 Create a virtual environment using command line: